 5. Broader Labor Pool

-Similarly, employers who can hire people anywhere in the world have a virtually limitless pool of prospective hires.
+Similarly, employers who can hire people anywhere in the world have a virtually limitless talent pool of prospective hires.
 But for an in-person company based in an isolated small town, the potential workforce is limited to whoever happens to live within a 30-mile radius.
 That small pool of prospective hires may not have the skills the company needs.

-When you’re ready to expand your team, start by deciding whether to hire a freelancer or an actual employee.
+When you’re ready to expand your remote team, start by deciding whether to hire a freelancer or an actual employee.

 6. Lower Labor Costs